a-rahimi/parallel-training/parallelism.md

 from other workers as needed.

 The table below summarizes the performance tradeoff between these schemes.
-To keep the table simple and the subsequent analyses simple, we assume stages require identical compute and produce idential activations.
-The model and the code don't rely on these simplifications.
+To keep the table simple, we assume the stages of the pipeline are identical in the amount of computation they perform and in the shapes of their inputs and outputs.

 | Scheme | Constraints | Latency&nbsp;&nbsp;&nbsp;&nbsp; |  Activation Xmit per Worker | Weight Xmit per Worker | Activation Storage per Worker | Weight Storage per Worker |